Practice

 The Method

-1. Choose the leverage action
+1. Choose the one thing

 Pause and ask a simple question: